From 1 May 2026, the Renters’ Rights Act 2025 will give tenants new rights and introduce new rules for private landlords.

 Talking to your landlord

-We will try to find out why the notice has been served and to do everything we can to work out a solution to keep you in your home.
+We will do everything we can to work out a solution to keep you in your home.
 We know this is the best solution to avoid the disruption and cost of moving.
-As part of working with you, we will contact your landlord to find out why the notice has been served and whether there is any scope for negotiation or mediation.
-This can work, depending on the reasons for the notice.
+As part of working with you, we will contact your landlord to find out whether there is any scope for negotiation or mediation.
+This can often work depending on the reasons for the notice.

 Looking at other housing options